forkiesassds/YTPpp-fork/README.md

 For those of you using plugins, please be aware that YTP++ has no mind in what is a real plugin batch and what isn't.
 Any non-verified plugins have the potential to be malicious, be on the look out for the malicious use of plugins as there is a possibility that a plugin can be harmful.
 Remember to **NEVER** start YTP++ as an administrator.

 ## What is YTP+ and YTP++?
-YTP+ is the name given to a set of tools to automatically generate YouTube Poop videos.
+YTP+ is the name given to a set of tools to automatically generate machinima-like videos.
 YTP++ is the name given to the second iteration of the software, however there was once a [YTP++ made in Electron and Node.JS](https://github.com/TeamPopplio/ytpplus-node-ui).

 ## How do I configure YTP++?